nicolashaan/openapi-playground-android-app/app/docs/UsersApi.md

 <a name="findUserByUsername"></a>
 # **findUserByUsername**
-> SingleUserLookupResponse findUserByUsername(username, expansions, tweetFields, userFields)
+> SingleUserLookupResponseEntity findUserByUsername(username, expansions, tweetFields, userFields)

 User lookup by username